ckormanyos/real-time-cpp/examples/chapter03_02/readme.md

 with the input `Prime[100]`.

 The example begins by querying the number of entries required in the sieve to calculate the prime 541.
-A simple Taylor series approximation of the lograithmic integral function is used for this.
+A simple divergent asymptotic series approximation of the lograithmic integral function is used for this.
 Instead of 100, the approximation returns 108, which is adequately close to the desired limit and large enough.